 You can see the exact recording and streaming data over at GamersNexus.
 As evident from the table shown in the linked article, Shadowplay seems to have the upper hand in terms of video quality when it comes to both recording and streaming, as it supports higher bitrates.
-Other than that, they are on fairly even terms, as they can both only record and stream at either 30 or 60 FPS and in resolutions up to
+Other than that, they are on fairly even terms, as they can both only record and stream at either 30 or 60 FPS.

 Vertical Synchronization Substitute – Nvidia Gsync vs AMD FreeSync